costin88boss/dynamicquestsystem/README.md

-This is a demonstration addon.
+This was a demonstration addon made for the game Garry's Mod.

 It contains a world spawner of Quest NPCs.